TuxInvader/ansible_collection_nginx_management_suite/roles/nms_acm_policy_factory/README.md

 NGINX Management Suite (NMS) Ansible role to help building ACM policies

-This role takes in a list of policies, and sets a fact called `nms_acm_policy_bundle` which contains the policies using the provided params and/or the same defaults as the ACM UI.
+This role takes in a list of policies, and sets a fact called `nms_acm_policy_bundle` which contains the policies using the provided configuration merged with the same defaults as the ACM UI.

 The `nms_acm_policy_bundle` can then be used with the `nms_acm_proxies` role to publish the configuration and policies.
 See the example below.